ray-project/ray/README.rst

 Ray is this unified way to scale Python and AI applications.

-With Ray, you can seamlessly scale from laptop to cluster.
+With Ray, you can seamlessly scale the same code from laptops to clusters.
 Ray's underlying generality also means it can handle any workload with the best performance possible-- so you can run one system instead of many.

 More Information
 ----------------